agentrickard/domain/README.txt

 during cron runs.
 For modules such as Subscriptions, this behavior is required unless all your content is assigned to "all affiliates."

-To reflect this, Domain Access provides a configuration option labelled:
+To reflect this, Domain Access provides a configuration option labeled:

   [x] Treat cron.php as a special page request